 1. Do I have debt or dependents?
+Who should be my beneficiary?

 What would happen to your family without you?
 Their financial security is one of the first things you need to consider, and income replacement is one of the top reasons why people buy life insurance.
 “Life insurance is a very effective purchase to care for your loved ones or create an estate.”
+A life insurance beneficiary is who you select to receive the money from your policy’s death benefit if and when you pass away.
+Most commonly, this is a spouse or child.

 2. How much coverage do I need?